Television, Phone, and Internet service at Tamarron

 adequate communication service.
 This is true when an owner wishes to call the front desk or maintenance,

 but not when the front desk or maintenance needs to contact a guest or owner when he/she is on property.

-And of course, last year's 416 Fire highlighted the need for timely and efficient emergency notifications.
+And of course, the 416 Fire in June of 2018 highlighted the need for timely and efficient emergency notifications.

 1. The wireless access point (AP; see photo below) in each unit has 2 networks associated with it: